robinrodricks/FluentStorage/doc/implementations/microsoft-azure-datalakestore.md

 Microsoft Azure implementations reside in a separate package hosted on [NuGet](https://www.nuget.org/packages/Storage.Net.Microsoft.Azure.DataLake.Store/).
 Follow the link for installation instructions.

 This package tries to abstract access to [Azure Data Lake Store](https://azure.microsoft.com/en-gb/services/data-lake-store/) and making them available as `IBlobStorage`.
+It's internals are heavily optimised for performance and includes a lot of workarounds in order to make the official ADLS SDK actually be useful to a user without spending weeks on StackOverflow.

 ## Using